Nuitysun/reviews_sentiment_prediction/README.md

 ### Step 3: Biulding prediction model with BERT
 In this section we do necessary preparation of data for modeling:
 - drop rows without ratings and without review text,
-- prepare target variable ‘review_sentiment,
+- prepare target variable review_sentiment in the required format,
 - perform train/test split,
 - perform preprocessing with Bert mode.